lsst-sqre/gafaelfawr/docs/dev/development.rst

 Whenever the database schema changes, you will need to create an Alembic migration.
 To do this, follow the `Safir schema migration documentation <https://safir.lsst.io/user-guide/database/schema.html#creating-database-migrations>`__.
+Add :command:`uv run` to the start of all tox commands shown there, unless you have activated the Gafaelfawr development virtualenv.

 Building documentation
 ======================